|

 holidays and they come in two standard grades developed

 by the USDA.
-A USDA #1 Noble, can have one flaw such
+A USDA #1 Noble, can have one flaw such as

-is also used for all other Christmas trees in the industry.
+used for all other Christmas trees in the industry.

 |